Illegal Immigration Laws

 Physical and Mental Examinations are required.
 Aliens arriving at ports of the United States will be detained for the purpose of determining whether they are afflicted with any of the diseases or mental or physical defects or disabilities set forth in section 212(a), or whenever the Attorney General has received information showing that any aliens are coming from a country or have embarked at a place where any of such diseases are prevalent or epidemic.
 (Sec.
 232 [8 U.S.C.
 1252])

-Illegal Aliens Deported are ineligible for readmission to US Under Current Laws.
+Illegal Aliens Deported are ineligible for readmission to the US Under Current Laws.

 Distressed Aliens: Any alien who falls into distress or who needs public aid from causes arising prior to his/her entry is desirous of being so removed.
 Any alien so removed shall be ineligible to apply for or receive a visa or other documentation for readmission, or to apply for admission to the United States except with the prior approval of the Attorney General.
 (Sec.
 250. [8 U.S.C.
 1260])